priscilla-licup/c-programming-projects/README.md

 # c-programming-projects

 Good day!
 This repository contains the coding project I have completed in the past with the C programming language.
-It showcases my development in Logic Formulation and the Introductory Programming of our course.
+It showcases my implementation and development in Logic Formulation and the Introductory Programming of our course.

 **Project Description:**